Stochastic partial differential equations arising in self-organized criticality: Introduction

 \section{Introduction}

-The concept of self-organised criticality (SOC) was introduced by Bak, Tang and Wiesenfeld in the seminal articles \cite{BTW,BTW88} by means of the paradigmatic ``sandpile model''.
+The concept of self-organized criticality (SOC) was introduced by Bak, Tang and Wiesenfeld in the seminal articles \cite{BTW,BTW88} by means of the paradigmatic ``sandpile model''.
 This particle model serves as a guiding example of a non-equilibrium system reaching criticality without apparent external tuning of model parameters, thus exemplifying the concept of SOC.
 The field of SOC has since received strong interest in physics and alternative particle models like the Zhang model have been introduced, see for example \cite{Watkins-Pruessner,Arenas, Dickman2000,OFC,Zhang,ricepile,Manna_1991,Bak,Carlson-modelling,Dhar-Ramaswamy}.
-Despite their seeming simplicity, the analysis of the dynamics of these sandpile models is challenging and the microscopic models contain several artificial degrees of freedom, such as the structure of the underlying grid and its size.
+Despite their apparent simplicity, the analysis of the dynamics of these sandpile models is challenging and the microscopic models contain several arbitrary degrees of freedom, such as the structure of the underlying grid and its size.
 Consequently, already shortly after the introduction of the concept of SOC, continuum models mimicking the discrete systems have been introduced in the physics literature, see \eg \cite{Diaz-G,Diaz-G-PhysRevA,Cafiero1995,Arenas,Andrade-Pires,Grinstein-Lee-Sachdev,Dickman-Vespignani-Zapperi,Carlson-Annals-Prob,Carlson-Montakhab,Hergarten-Neugebauer,BCRE,Bantay-Janosi,Hwa-Kardar,Prigozhin94,Garrido-Lebowitz-Maes-Spohn}.
-Informally, these are thought to correspond to continuum limits of the discrete sytems \eqref{1eq:147-new}, \eqref{1eq:2-new}, leading to singular-degenerate (stochastic) PDE of the type
+Informally, these are thought to correspond to continuum limits of the discrete systems \eqref{1eq:147-new}, \eqref{1eq:2-new}, leading to singular-degenerate stochastic partial differential equations (SPDEs) of the type

-Motivated from this, a large number of mathematical contributions have been devoted to the analysis of such (stochstic) PDE, see, for example, \cite{Barbu17, Barbu-Cellular,BRR-Rd,BBDPrR-SOC-via-SPDE,Barbu-SOC-convergence,BDPrR-SPMEbook,Barbu-Bogachev,BDPrR-SPMEandSOC,BR-SPMEandSOCdims,BDPrR-existence-strong,BDPrR-existence-nonneg,BDPrR-FTE,BM,DPrRRW,DPrR-weaksolns,RRW,RWZ-reflection,G-R,Gess-FTE}.
-However, despite of this continuing interest in continuum models for SOC, their rigorous justification in terms of scaling limits of the discrete systems remained open.
+Motivated by this development, a large number of mathematical contributions have been devoted to the analysis of such (stochastic) PDEs, see, for example, \cite{Barbu17, Barbu-Cellular,BRR-Rd,BBDPrR-SOC-via-SPDE,Barbu-SOC-convergence,BDPrR-SPMEbook,Barbu-Bogachev,BDPrR-SPMEandSOC,BR-SPMEandSOCdims,BDPrR-existence-strong,BDPrR-existence-nonneg,BDPrR-FTE,BM,DPrRRW,DPrR-weaksolns,RRW,RWZ-reflection,G-R,Gess-FTE}.
+However, despite the ongoing interest in continuum models for SOC, so far their rigorous justification in terms of scaling limits of the discrete systems remained an open problem.
 As a consequence, also the question in which scaling regimes these continuum models apply remained unanswered.